wecacuee/ECE417-F25-Mobile-Robots/tutorials/00-jetbot/ECE417_ 03-First ROS nodes, Wireguard VPN and DDS.md

   transfer: 212 B received, 156 B sent persistent keepalive: every 25 seconds
 ```

+Make sure the public key of the laptop is jetbot's peer and vice-versa.
+If
+your wireguard is not working, it either of the two things (1) the public
+keys do not match, or (2) the endpoint is not correct.

+Going forward, the only thing you might need to change is the endpoint if the
+IP address of If you make changes to `wg0.conf`, you will need to restart wireguard using
+`sudo wg-quick down wg0` followed by `sudo wg-quick up ./wg0.conf`.

 If everything went right, then you should be able to access jetbot via 10.0.0.2 and laptop via 10.0.0.3.
 From the laptop try